iainctduncan/papers/source/background.rst

 Again, the importance of this varies with the composer and the platform.
-In fact, this was not even possible with early computer music languages such as the MUSIC-N family, with which the process of rendering audio from a score file took far longer than the duration of a piece (CTN: Wang 2017, 60-63).
+In fact, this was not even possible with early computer music languages such as the MUSIC-N family, with which the process of rendering audio from a score file took far longer than the duration of a piece (Wang 2017, 60-63).

 However, since the advent of realtime-capable systems, this has become a standard feature in computer music platforms.
-In fact, in contrast to the Music-N languages, the Max platform was designed to support performance-time interactivity first, with the ability to render audio only added later as computers became capable of doing both (CTN: Puckette 2002, 33).
+In fact, in contrast to the Music-N languages, the Max platform was designed to support performance-time interactivity first, with the ability to render audio only added later as computers became capable of doing both (Puckette 2002, 33).
 As someone who comes principally from a jazz and contemporary improvised music background, being able to create complex systems that support realtime input is a central requirement.